Harry DeWolf-class offshore patrol vessel: Project history

 On 2 November 2018, the option for the sixth ship was taken up.
 In 2020 it was confirmed that the sixth ship would be named for Robert Hampton Gray, posthumously awarded the Victoria Cross for gallantry during World War II while serving with the Royal Navy's Fleet Air Arm in the Pacific theatre.
 The cost of the sixth vessel is expected to be higher due to the tariffs on steel and aluminum imposed by both Canada and the United States.

 On 22 May 2019, it was announced that two more ships would be built for the Canadian Coast Guard.

-The Fall 2022 Special Edition of the Maritime Engineering Journal (No. 102) was dedicated to a comprehensive review of the Arctic and Offshore Patrol Ship project with the subtitle: An insider's look at the Royal Canadian Navy's new capability.
+The Fall 2022 Special Edition of the Maritime Engineering Journal (No. 102) is dedicated to a comprehensive review of the Arctic and Offshore Patrol Ship project with the subtitle: "An insider's look at the Royal Canadian Navy's new capability".